sandoche/Proof-of-Stake-Cryptocurrency-generator/README.md

 ## Step 2 - Create your own Cryptocurrency
 1. Update the images from `templates/img` according to your blockchain images
-2. If you want the experimental wallet electron update the images that you can find in `templates/wallet-electron` and `templates/wallet-electron/build`
-3. Then just run `npm run step-2:generate` and answer the generator's questions.
+2. Then just run `npm run step-2:generate` and answer the generator's questions.
 The generator will clone the nxt-clone-starter, change the port and name in the source code and then compile it
-4. Once the cryptocurrency generated you can of course edit the interface inside the `<yourCrypto>/html` folder and find the java source in `<yourCrypto>/src/java`, note that you can find many parameters that you can edit in the following file `<yourCrypto>/src/java/nxt/Constants.java`
+3. Once the cryptocurrency generated you can of course edit the interface inside the `<yourCrypto>/html` folder and find the java source in `<yourCrypto>/src/java`, note that you can find many parameters that you can edit in the following file `<yourCrypto>/src/java/nxt/Constants.java`

-## Step 3 - Create the executable wallet files (optionnal)
+## Step 3 - Create the installer for the wallet (optionnal)
-* To update
+* In order to build, please read the [build documentation](BUILD-README.md)

 ## Step 4 - Host your nodes in some servers
 Once your cryptocurrency ready for deployement, you need to host some nodes online.
 These nodes will share the transactions with other nodes, validates transactions, and forge blocks.